 In part two, Emery focuses on precedents set by the Court of Appeals in judicial discipline cases.
 Tracing precedents set in recent decades, Emery ends his review with an encouraging analysis of the Matter of Ayres, a case from this month that signals the Court of Appeals’ increasing lack of tolerance for judge misconduct that threatens the public’s confidence in the judiciary.
 The decision bolsters Emery’s view that despite the need for some constraints on the investigation and discipline of judges, these individuals must still be bound to the strictest standards of conduct.

 Read part one of the column here, and part two of the column here.

 On October 25, 2017, Governor Andrew Cuomo, ECBA founder Richard Emery, and Barry Diller announced an agreement that would revive the construction of Diller Island, a performing arts center off of pier 55 in the Hudson River.
 In response to the new agreement, Richard Emery stated: ““On behalf of the plaintiffs City Club, Tom Fox and Rob Buchanan, the completion of Hudson River Park and the protection of the Estuary have always been of utmost importance to the entire environmental, civic and preservation community.
 Today’s historic commitment by Governor Cuomo to finish the Park and protect the Estuary is a great victory for park users and all New Yorkers.
 In that spirit, we will not litigate against Pier 55 and will work with the Governor to realize his visionary plan for completion of the Hudson River Park and for protection of the Hudson River.”

-To read the New York Times’ coverage of the filing, click here.
+Read New York Times’ coverage of the agreement here, and New York Law Journal coverage here.